 It’s always good to take a moment and look back at what I accomplished in the past year because, well, it helps to soften the regret of all the things I did not do.
 The year 2017 was not a year of new things or grand projects (at least by me).
 It contained minimal hiking, picture taking and writing on my part…those things always high on my list of “want to do.”
-I did less baking and socializing than I had hoped.
+I did less baking than I had hoped.
 However, I did read some great books, and it was a good, full year of homeschooling.
 That is what it was supposed to be because that’s my priority right now, and it will continue to be so.
 Though I’m always hoping to get more time to do this or that, I love being with my boys more than anything, and I know they are better off with my full attention.
-But I’m also glad I’m a person who has many varied interests and who struggles to find time to do all the things I’d like to do.
+And I’m thrilled about the subjects I’m learning along with them.
+I’m glad I’m a person who has many varied interests and who struggles to find time to do all the things I’d like to do.
 Life would be boring otherwise.

 With those thoughts in mind, I picked out the posts (out of the few I wrote 😥 ) that showcase what I’m most happy about from this past year.
 Those things we did, the stuff I learned along with my children, and the nitty gritty curriculum choices, which I spent a lot of time finding.